Amateur Radio Emergency Services (ARES)

 - Write and send an ICS‐213 message

 We also have dedicated pages for our various ARES units which are segmented by county.
 Contact your Emergency Coordinator for the password.
 These pages contain information related to the specific operations for each ARES unit.

 Besides emergency incidents we also participate in community service events including ultramarathons such as the Dark Sky 50 and No Business 100 races.
-Please contact our club’s ARES coordinator Bill at KF4TY at ARRL.NET for help with your next event.
+Please contact our club’s ARES coordinator Bill at KF4TY at ARRL.NET for help with your next event or to volunteer for your local ARES team as a licensed operator.